 While extroversion has its strengths, it’s simply untrue that it is a prerequisite for success.
 Many famous people—from inventors to leaders and artists—are introverts.
 In fact, people like van Gogh, Bill Gates, Eleanor Roosevelt, Al Gore, Warren Buffett, and Mahatma Gandhi, probably achieved what they did because of their introversion.

 In fact, introversion can be just as vital as extroversion.
-In our complete Quiet summary (get the full 14-page summary here) we’ve organized these ideas into 3 key themes—Leadership, Mastery, Creativity and Productivity—to explain why introverted leaders may be better at nurturing proactivity, improving innovation and problem-solving, and personal development and mastery.
+In our complete Quiet summary, we’ve organized these ideas into 3 key themes—Leadership, Mastery, Creativity and Productivity—to explain why introverted leaders may be better at nurturing proactivity, improving innovation and problem-solving, and personal development and mastery.
 In a nutshell:

 It’s estimated that about one in every 2 or 3 Americans are introverts.
 Rather than condition everyone to act like extroverts, it makes more sense to understand and leverage the unique strengths of both introverts and extroverts.